cat _posts/2020-04-07-android-infection-the-new-way.md

 FAQ

-Q: Why not use underscores in the full name of InjectedApp, so it is almost guaranteed to be alphabetically above any name in the Application class of the target application?
+Q: Why not use underscores in the fully qualified name of InjectedApp, making it almost certain to sort before the target application’s Application class name?

 D/AndroidRuntime( 3891): Calling main entry com.android.commands.pm.Pm